sylvaindecout/jooq-handson/java/README.md

   ```
   * Check that Docker is up and running
   * If you use an alternative to Docker, check [General Container runtime requirements for Testcontainers](https://java.testcontainers.org/supported_docker_environment/)
+  * In case you are still having trouble launching Testcontainers, you can use [Testcontainers Cloud](https://testcontainers.com/cloud/).
+It is free for solo developers.

 * When you start test DB, it fails with the following error:
   ```